dubeyanurag/loan-tracker/README.md

-# Home Loan Tracker
+# Loan Tracker

-A web application built with React and TypeScript to track home loans, simulate prepayments, visualize amortization schedules, and manage dynamic changes like interest rate adjustments and multiple principal disbursements.
+A web application built with React and TypeScript to track loans (like home loans), visualize amortization schedules, and manage dynamic changes like interest rate adjustments and multiple principal disbursements.

 ## Features